byjg/docker-easy-haproxy/docs/static.md

 ssl_mode: default    # Optional

+logLevel:
+  certbot: DEBUG       # Optional (default: DEBUG).
+Can be: TRACE,DEBUG,INFO,WARN,ERROR,FATAL
+  easyhaproxy: DEBUG   # Optional (default: DEBUG).
+Can be: TRACE,DEBUG,INFO,WARN,ERROR,FATAL
+  haproxy: INFO        # Optional (default: INFO).
+Can be: TRACE,DEBUG,INFO,WARN,ERROR,FATAL

-letsencrypt: {       # Optional.
-If you enable `letsencrypt` will need to setu0p this,
-                     #           otherwise the certificate will be issued
+# Optional.
+If you enable `letsencrypt` will need to set up this, otherwise the certificate will be issued
+letsencrypt:
-  "email": "acme@example.org"
+  email": "acme@example.org"
-}

 easymapping:
   - port: 80                 # Listen port